sonosole/SpeechAugment.jl/README.md

 ![slow](./doc/Tx12.png)

-All the `NTuple{2,Number}` parameters should follow the small on the left and the big on the right i.e. (minvalue, maxvalue)
+All the `NTuple{2,Number}` parameters should follow the small on the left and the big on the right i.e. (minvalue, maxvalue).
+To precisely control the extent of augmentation, the below functions could be used:
++ addEcho
++ addNoise
++ clipWav
++ dropWav
++ farfieldWav
++ speedWav

+For details, check the documentation or enter the `help?>` mode.